getcarina/carina/README.md

   list
     List swarm clusters

-  grow --segments=SEGMENTS <cluster-name>
+  grow --nodes=NODES <cluster-name>
-    Grow a cluster by the requested number of segments
+    Grow a cluster by the requested number of nodes

-    --segments=SEGMENTS  number of segments to increase the cluster by
+    --nodes=NODES  number of nodes to increase the cluster by

   credentials [<flags>] <cluster-name>
     download credentials